 Over the years, many readers have asked, “What does it take to become a Financial Samurai?
 Do you have a set of core principles to follow?”

 I resisted putting anything formal together because to do so felt a little bit arrogant and presumptuous.
-But after almost 10 years of running Financial Samurai and having over 1,000 people ask me the same thing, it would now be wrong not to.
+But after 13 years of running Financial Samurai and having over 1,000 people ask me the same thing, it would now be wrong not to.

 Now that I’m a father, I regularly think about how to ensure taking care of my son and wife if I were to die prematurely.
 In addition to creating a will, buying life insurance, and setting up a revocable living trust, it’s a good idea to expand Financial Samurai so that somebody can take over or contribute to the platform regularly once I’m gone.